 Coromandel Forest Park

-We decided to have an overnight trip to the popular Crosbies Hut which required booking a few months in advance.
-I was joined by Vanessa, Chris S, Staci, Tim F, Stuart, Jeff, Andy, Johanna and Grant.
+We decided to have an overnight trip to the popular Crosbies Hut which required booking in advance.
+I was joined by Chris S, Staci, Tim F, Cameron and Kirsty.

 |Day 1||Travel to Thames |

 Waiotahi Track, Karaka Tramping Track, Crosbies Main Range Tramping Track

 |Day 2||Crosbies Hut - Karaka Road-End |

 Crosbies Main Range Tramping Track, Karaka Tramping Track